 All of this raises the risk that, when the US trade deficit is not eliminated but rather widens, the Trump administration will double down on its policy of intensifying import restrictions.
 This would heighten the risk of a full-scale trade war as US trade partners felt obliged to retaliate to increased protectionism from Washington.

-Hopefully, these fears will prove to be ill founded and the Trump administration will come up with a more coherent policy approach to remedying the country's trade deficit.
-However, with all the clues pointing in the opposite direction, I am not holding my breath.
+Hopefully, these fears will prove to be ill founded and the Trump administration will come up with a more coherent policy approach to remedying the country’s trade deficit.
+However, with all the clues pointing in the opposite direction.

 Desmond Lachman is a Resident Fellow at the American Enterprise Institute.
 He was formerly a Deputy Director in the International Monetary Fund’s Policy Development and Review Department and the Chief Emerging Market Economic Strategist at Salomon Smith Barney.